Fellowship Prerequisites

 Note:

-• Binary assessment or procedural competence, in each sonographic window / anatomic location is sufficient, however familiarity with a variety of windows is necessary.
-For example, assessing LV function, pericardial effusion, Aortic diameter & WMA, all from the parasternal long axis is excellent, but should be considered as a single window for this evaluation.
+• Binary assessment or procedural competence in each sonographic / anatomic window is sufficient, however familiarity with a variety of windows is necessary.
+For example, assessing: LV function, pericardial effusion, aortic diameter & wall motion abnormalities, all from the parasternal long axis is excellent, but should be considered as a single window for this evaluation.

 • Applicants do not need to be perfect in their technique, but should scan with sufficient skill & confidence to be able to apply PoCUS findings clinically, in at least 75% of recent cases.